pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 quick look at the phenotype data.

 :pencil2: Along with the data files, you should have downloaded an accompanying "readme" file describing the data files in detail.
-Please consult this file if you would like to dig deeper beyond what is explored in this episode.
+Consult this file if you would like to learn more about the data set.

 ### A. The phenotype data

 The phenotype data are stored in file **pheno.csv**.
-This is a standard way of representing a data table in a text file, in which rows correspond to lines of the file, and the separation between columns is demarked using commas.
+This is a standard way of representing a data table in a text file, in which rows correspond to lines of the file, and commas are used to define the columns.

-Glance at the phenotype data with the following commands:
+Glance at the phenotype data by entering the following commands in the
+shell:

 ```bash
 cd ~/git/gda2/data